justinlee0777/popularthoughts/src/data/articles/emily-sprague-poetry.md

 tags: ["literature", "music"]
 ---

-The below was written by Emily Sprague of the band "Florist".
+The below was written by Emily Sprague of the band Florist.
 It comes from the song "Red Bird Pt.
 2 (Morning)" on their self-titled album.
 I have omitted the lyrics after the first refrain.
 Then, I merely arranged it by introducing punctuation and line breaks using her pauses as a guide.

 Worthy of critical analysis are the first verse's dangling words, denoting her thoughts thawing metaphorically, as well as the first sentence's halted rhyme; the second verse's frequent use of and's, creating tension; the third verse's truncated, jigsaw nature; and I don't think anything extra needs to be said for the fourth and last verse.